TN 20 (04-18)

 B. Policy on adjudicating claims

-DOFA refers to the action taken by a claims technician at a FO level to make an adjudicative determination on a claimants’ title II application for benefits.
-Currently, most of the initial claims are DOFA.
-There are four types of DOFA exclusions (see GN 01010.027B.3.).
+DOFA refers to the action taken by a claims technician at the FO level to make an adjudicative determination on a claimant’s Title II application for benefits.
+Most initial claims are DOFA.
+There are four types of DOFA exclusions per GN 01010.027D.

 2. Adjudicator responsibilities

 Responsibilities include, but are not limited to the following: